sharontherese/sharon-kabel/content/post/notre-dame-paris-altar/index.md

 # Set `preview_only` to `true` to just use the image for thumbnails.
 image:
   placement: 1
-  caption: "Viollet-le-Duc, E. (1875).
-Dictionnaire raisonné de l’architecture française du XIe au XVIe siècle."
+  caption: "Grand Autel de Notre Dame.
+New York Public Library Digital Collections."
   focal_point: "Center"
   preview_only: false
 #  alt_text: An optional description of the image for screen readers.